Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Workload (too much/too little), comments made such as “I never have time to take my breaks” or “I always work through lunch” or “ I don't have enough work to do”

-Observing actions including rushing to complete tasks
+Observing actions including rushing to complete tasks or taking shortcuts.

 |Conflicting demands||Comments made such as “I don't know which item to work on first” or “I have so many priority projects, I don't know if I will get them all finished in time” |